 Tabar joins Fullcycle as part of a talented team already in place.
 His colleagues here welcome his decision to become part of the fund as they know that he brings a great deal of insight to the company.
 They also know that he brings a great deal of understanding of many aspects of both business and law as well as a determination to help advance the goals of the organization.
-Here, he and his fellows at the organization hope to see the world do more to push for an expansion of fuels that do not pollute the earth in any way.

 A Strong Background